sagemath/sage-archive-2023-02-01/src/doc/en/developer/trac.rst

 The Sage Trac Server
 ====================

-All changes to Sage source code have to go through the `Sage trac development server <http://trac.sagemath.org>`_.
+All changes to Sage source code have to go through the `Sage Trac development server <http://trac.sagemath.org>`_.
 The purpose of the Sage trac server is to